Chart Color Schemes

 Bli Bli has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 52 projects that may affect the region.
-Notable projects include Parklakes Central (Bli Bli Northern Village), Good Samaritan Catholic College Expansion, Bli Bli Major Sport and Recreation Precinct, and Bli Bli Village Centre.
-The following list details those most likely to be relevant.
+AreaSearch has identified 23 projects likely affecting the region.
+Notable ones include Parklakes Central (Bli Bli Northern Village), Good Samaritan Catholic College Expansion, Bli Bli Major Sport and Recreation Precinct, and Bli Bli Village Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.